What are common issues with pump cover plates?

 Galvanic Corrosion in Mixed-Metal Systems

-In some pump assemblies, the cover plate may be made of a different material than the pump body or other components.
-This can create a galvanic couple, leading to accelerated corrosion of the less noble metal.
-For instance, if a stainless steel product is paired with a cast iron pump body in a conductive environment, galvanic corrosion can occur, compromising the plate's integrity and functionality.
+The cover plate in certain pump assemblies could be composed of a different material from the pump body or other parts.
+The less noble metal may corrode more quickly as a result of this galvanic pair.
+For example, galvanic corrosion may occur when a stainless steel product is used with a cast iron pump body in a conductive environment, jeopardizing the integrity and performance of the plate.

 Preventive Measures and Material Selection